 Medications, therapy, patience, understanding, and love.

-When a person with many of these types of problems uses alcohol or drugs, but the problem is that that the drugs and alcohol make things more magnified in a negative way.
-Also, when a person diagnosed then uses alcohol or drugs while on their medication, this also magnifies any issues that they are dealing with in the first place.
+The problem is that that the drugs and alcohol make things more magnified in a negative way.
+Also, when a person diagnosed then uses alcohol or drugs while on their medication, this also amplifies any issues that they are dealing with in the first place.

 What If My Problems Seem Out Of Control?

 We Pray You Find Hope And Encouragement From Our Links!

 - If you just started believing in God, we have a page specifically for you.

 - If you are dealing with anger, stress, or depression, we have information that can be of help to you.

 - We have phone helplines, website links, youtube videos.

 - You can learn more about us and our goals and our purpose.